 Buyers and sellers can negotiate who pays for the closing costs, and the division of closing costs will be documented in the purchase agreement.
 Closing costs can range anywhere between two and five percent of the purchase price of the home.

-While the buyer will usually pay for the majority of the closing costs, it is important to note that the seller typically pays the commission for both real estate agents.
-When selling with an agent, this commission will be about 5 to 6 percent of the final sale price for both the buyer’s and seller’s agents.
+While buyers will usually pay for the majority of the closing costs, it is important to note that typically sellers pay the commission for both real estate agents.
+When selling with an agent, this commission will be about five to six percent of the final sale price for both the buyer’s and seller’s agents.

-Other than your possible mortgage balance, agent commission is the biggest cost when it comes to payments at the closing table.
+Other than your possible mortgage balance, agents’ commissions is the biggest cost when it comes to payments at the closing table.
 As a seller, you will also need to pay your share of the year’s property tax, up until the day of closing.
 Any HOA fees or other community costs should be pro-rated and paid at this time, as well.